Top 5 Misconceptions About Branding

-Branding can position your company in the best possible light by instilling in consumers a strong sense of what makes your business unique and what your value-added offerings entail.
+It can position your company in the best possible light by instilling in consumers a strong sense of what makes your business unique and what your value-added offerings entail.
 Great branding can lead to tangible results.
 Therefore, the purpose of branding is to optimize your offerings so that both your prospective and existing customers are willing to do (and likely pay) for your products or services.

 2. BRANDING IS COSTLY

-Many people think that only large companies with an inflated marketing budget can afford to adopt a branding strategy, but this is far from the truth.
+Many people think that only large companies with an inflated marketing budget can afford to adopt a brand strategy, but this is far from the truth.
 All businesses — whether they are small or large, retail or B2B — can benefit from branding.
 Creating or developing a simple strategy, such as coming up with the write slogan or tagline for your business that defines your services, can go a long way.
-And it won’t necessarily cost you and an arm and a leg.
+And it won’t necessarily cost you an arm and a leg.

-In the old days, branding was done by simply creating a unique symbol and marking products, such as livestock, with said symbol.
+In the old days, branding was done by simply creating a unique symbol and marking products, such as livestock, with a said symbol.
 Over the past century, branding has expanded well beyond this simple idea to include the way consumers perceive your business and value-added offerings.
-As such, branding can help build your company’s reputation and create a set of standards.
+As such, It can help build your company’s reputation and create a set of standards.